Supported by Nantwich Town Council in association with Sustainable Nantwich.

 10. Use Your Voice

 And share your changes with your friends and family, your school, your workplace, businesses and elected representatives.
-Share the Nantwich pledge too – invite them to get involved!
+Share the Nantwich Pledge too – invite them to get involved!

 Share your pledge with us using the form provided, or via the Nantwich Town Council’s website, where you can find further information.

 Our voices are more powerful than we know.
-Sign that online petition, send a message to your supermarket on social media, e-mail our MPs, Councillors,
+Sign that online petition, send a message to your supermarket on social media, e-mail our MPs, Councillors, businesses and governments.

-The more of us that speak up, the more likely we are to get change
+The more of us that speak up, the more likely we are to get change.

 These files may not be suitable for users of assistive technology and are in the following formats: .pdf.
 Request an accessible format.